dearing/fizzbuzz/README.md

 on testing
 ----------

 Just run `go test` to see the testing package at work.
-Note there is no compiled 'cmd' here for you to run directly, instead this is a complete package, y'know for all your fizzbuzzing needs.
+Note there is no cli here for you to run directly, instead this is a complete package, y'know for all your fizzbuzzing needs.

 of benchmarks
 -------------
 Execute `go test -bench=.` to see the testing package run benchmarks on all differant kinds of fizzbuzz functions.

-raspberry pi 2 // go version go1.5 linux/arm
+*raspberry pi 2b - go1.5 linux/arm*
 -------
 ```
 PASS